bliutwo/leetcode_sols/leetcode_memo.md

   - Amortized analysis differs from average-case analysis in that probability is not involved; an amortized analysis guarantees the *average performance of each operation in the worst case.*
   - [stackoverflow answer](https://stackoverflow.com/questions/7333376/difference-between-average-case-and-amortized-analysis/7335098#7335098)

+- What is done in an *amortized analysis*?
+  - In an **amortized analysis**, we average the time required to perform a sequence of data-structure operations over all the operations performed.
+With amortized analysis, we can show that the average cost of an operation is small, if we average over a sequence of operations, even though a single operation within the sequence might be expensive.

 - Talk it out: Implement an iterator over a binary search tree (BST).
 Your iterator will be initialized with the root node of a BST.
 Input is (a pointer to) the root node of the tree.
 Calling `next()` will return the next smallest number in the BST.
 Calling `hasNext()` will return whether there is a next smallest number in the BST.
 Constraints: `next()` and `hasNext()` should run in average *O(1)* time and use *O(h)* memory, where *h* is the height of the tree.
 Also, give a more obvious solution and explain why it uses more than *O(h)* memory.
   - In the initialization of the iterator (constructor), initialize an empty stack.
 Make a helper function that adds all the nodes in the leftmost branch of the tree rooted at `root` to the stack until there is no left child of the "currently pointed to" node.
   - `hasNext()` just returns if the stack is empty. *O(1)* time.